Natural trumpet: History

 Natural trumpets continued to be used through the Classical era and even into the early Romantic period.
 But changing musical styles along with a growing lack of sufficiently capable players spelled an end to the high, florid, complicated parts typical of Baroque music.
 A few transitional composers, such as Michael Haydn, Leopold Mozart and Johann Molter, wrote concerti for natural trumpets in the early Classical era.
 In fact, it could be argued that the concertos of Haydn and Molter represent the zenith of the natural trumpet in terms of technical demands, containing as they do some of the highest notes ever penned for the trumpet in symphonic works (in the case of Haydn, a G above high C – the 24th harmonic on a natural instrument).
 However, for many decades following, most orchestral trumpet writing consisted of basic harmonic support (what many trumpeters derisively refer to as "thumps and bumps") and fanfare-like passages, with very little in the way of melody.
 There were a few notable exceptions, such as Mozart's Symphony No. 39 in E♭ major, where the trumpets intone the main theme of the opening movement; Haydn's Symphony No. 103 in E-flat major ("Drum Roll"), where the trumpets often outline the melody in all four movements; or Beethoven's Symphony No. 9 in which the trumpets double the melody of the famous "Ode to Joy" in the finale of the work.

 After the brief attempt at developing a keyed trumpet, the instrument for which Joseph Haydn and Johann Nepomuk Hummel wrote their famous concerti, the development of the more versatile valve trumpet (c.
 1815) spelled the eventual demise of the natural trumpet in Western music, until its resurrection in the 20th century.
 Throughout the first half of the 19th century, the valveless, natural trumpet and the valved trumpet (also the cornet) vied for position in the orchestra, with the valved trumpet establishing a permanent position only in the second half.
 Even as late as 1843, for example, Wagner was writing for valveless trumpets in his opera The Flying Dutchman.

+The vent holes on the yard were introduced in 1950 to help with tuning tendencies and note accuracy,.
+Modern day replicas have vent holes, but holeless yards are still available upon request as well.
+The valve, along with extra tubing, was introduced in 1818.
+The valve allowed for the trumpet to play chromatic notes, giving it the ability to play in different keys.